Frequently Asked Questions

 If it is suspected that your baby may have a problem, this should be explained clearly to you.
 You should be provided with information about the options for any additional testing which may be helpful and the effect of these issues on your baby.

-If you are faced with this issue, please feel free to contact Angie to discuss your particular circumstances.
+If you are faced with issues of this type, please feel free to contact Angie to discuss your particular circumstances.
 She will work with you to clarify the issues, seeking additional expert advice as needed, so that you can make the decision which is right for you.
 Angie provides continuity of midwifery care packages for women who continue their pregnancy and for women who conclude that the loving decision is to end the pregnancy.

 Your NHS hospital may also be able to arrange referral to him or one of his colleagues at the St Georges fetal medicine unit or a similar unit.
 However, a private consultation ensures that you can meet him personally and allows extra time to discuss the findings.
-Angie is able to accompany you to such appointments if you wish.
+Angie is usually able to accompany you to such appointments if you wish.

 In the UK, the NHS offers all pregnant women screening for common chromosomal conditions.
 The most frequently offered test is the combined test.